smartheim/ui-maintenance/assets/contexthelp/addons.md

 New [Add-ons](addons.html) usually require a new runtime version.
 If you want to gain access to those, you need to keep your openHAB version up-to-date.
-If you need a fix for a specific add-on, you can also be adventurous and change the version to "Snapshot".
+If you need a fix for a specific add-on only, you can also be adventurous and change the version to "Snapshot".

 > A snapshot version contains the latest fixes but might also break at any time.